Dunbeath Castle: History

+The Castle and grounds were sold in 2024 for £25,000,000.00.

+The new owner of Dunbeath Castle is a company called Dunbeath Estates Limited, whose sole director is Don Macleod.
+The identity of the buyer was hidden through a legal loophole involving trusts and company filings.

 The castle

 The oldest part of the castle lies at the south-west corner, and dates largely from the 17th century.
 More modern additions have been made to the north and east, in a Scots Baronial style to match the earlier building.
 The interiors are much altered.
 The defensive site was enhanced by a dry ditch on the landward side, which cuts across the narrow promontory on which the castle stands.

+In popular culture

+The 2023 Hindi movie Neeyat was filmed at Dunbeath.